jondashkyle/hardly-everything/writing/intro.md

 ~~on the surface, a-line-moving and bgcolor-fading are conceptual pieces, while asdf is a functional tool, but really i think about them as the same. part of this is due to context—browser windows, another is by means of production—a single person.~~

 ---

 - less about scheduling, more about intervals
+- less about “i want to see this every day” and more about “i probably only need to check this every couple days”
 - the utility of sculptural furniture, memphis, etc…
 - growth and capital
 - facebook, google, and twitter as being the big-box stores of the internet